Karakol Ski Resort And Beyond : Discovering Kyrgyzstan’s Best Skiing

 Karakol Ski Resort Restaurant

-Below the bottom lift, lift ticket, and ski rental office, a large red a-frame building offers another restaurant featuring local and international cuisine.
-Prices are reasonable with main dishes costing around $5 USD.
+Below the Karakol ski base, a large red A-frame building offers another restaurant featuring local and international cuisine.
+Prices are reasonable, with main dishes costing around $5 USD.

 Restaurants and Bars in Karakol